vladovichus/space_shooter_1979/README.md

 # space_shooter_1979
 test task for qmobi

+Created on Unity 2019.4.17.f1 (LTS)

-controls WASD or Arrow keys, shoot with spacebar
+controls: WASD or Arrow keys, shoot with spacebar